gentlefress/LaMP/README.md

 ## :postbox: News
 📢 **2025-01-22** --- 🔥🔥🔥 Congrats!
 LaMP is accepted to ICLR 2025.

-📢 **2025-4-28** --- Release codes and models for momask.
+📢 **2025-4-28** --- Release codes and models for LaMP.
 Including training/eval/generation scripts.

 📢 **2025-4-28** --- Initialized the webpage and git project.